Guaranteed Investment Certificate (GIC)

 • Non-Registered: on your tax return, include the interest you’ve earned as taxable income in the year it’s paid to you or credited to your GIC

-• Registered Retirement Savings Plan (RRSP): you don’t pay any tax until you withdraw money
+• RRSP: you don’t pay any tax until you withdraw money

-• Registered Retirement Income Fund (RRIF): you don’t pay any tax until you withdraw your money
+• RRIF: you don’t pay any tax until you withdraw your money

 • Tax-Free Savings Account (TFSA): you don’t pay any tax on investment growth